Ritwik10/Ritwik10/README.md

 - 👋 Hi, I’m @Ritwik10
 - 👀 I’m interested in FullStack Web Development
-- 🌱 I’m currently learning MEAN Stack, Which is stand for MongoDB, Express, Angular, Node.js.
+- 🌱 I’m currently learning MERN Stack.
-- 💞️ I’m looking to collaborate on some basic Web Development Project which is build on MEAN Stack.
+- 💞️ I’m looking to collaborate on some Web Development Project which is build on MERN Stack.
 - 📫 You can reach me through GitHub.
 My id is "Ritwik10".

 <!---